S&N Communications Launches New Division

 Three notable and growing trends catching the attention of the DAS industry these days include public safety, real estate development and customer retention.
-Marie Quizon, DAS Project Manager for SCE, a subsidiary of S&N Communications, explains the reasons behind the trends in a new article in ISE magazine, “What’s Trending in DAS.”
-The article also explores DAS cost control tactics and how to stay within the scope of your project.
+A new article in ISE magazine, “What’s Trending in DAS,” explains trends and explores DAS cost control tactics and how to stay within the scope of your project.

 Life happens.
 Which makes planning for it often challenging and sometimes impossible.
 Nowhere is this truer than in trying to see into the future and make plans for what it takes to keep workers safe.